Skip to main content

 • The functions fast and slow do the same thing. slow is slow because it waits for 1/4 of a second to perform and return the calculation.

 • upl_update adds two columns: IntervalDurationNanos and Ratio.
-Ratio calculates the percent of the interval which was spent performing a particular operation.
+Ratio calculates the percent of the interval that was spent performing a particular operation.
 The table is also sorted by Ratio in descending order so that the operations that take the most time show up at the top.

 img